jbaumg93/paralllel/README.md

 A: _Have you ever tried [GNU parallel](https://www.gnu.org/software/parallel/)?
 Did it work for you?_
 B: _Ehm, yes._
-A: _That's great, how many hours did you spent?
+A: _That's great, how many hours did you spend?
 Can you add more threads during runtime?
 Did it show you how long it takes to finish?_
 B: _...
 You are weird._

 _Paralllel_ is a minimalistic and easy to use parallel job executor.
 It supports adding more threads and reducing threads during runtime.
 It even calculates an ETA.
 It's written in [Rust](https://www.rust-lang.org) (_Yey!_) and not in [Perl](https://www.youtube.com/watch?v=noQcWra6sbU) (_Buhh!_)!